osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 Operations on integers and natural numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Integers and naturals are arbitrary-precision, meaning that the only size
+Integers and naturals are arbitrary-precision, meaning the only size
-limit is gas.
+limit is fuel.

 -  ``NEG``